Antonio Nariño: Later years

 Nariño was freed from imprisonment in 1821, following the revolt of Rafael del Riego, and returned to his home country, Colombia, now independent from Spain after the republican victory at the Battle of Boyacá.

 Nariño was one of the candidates for election to the presidency of Gran Colombia in 1821, which he lost to Simón Bolívar by the significant margin of 50 to 6 votes in the Congress held at Cúcuta, finishing second.
 He also lost the election for vice president, with Francisco de Paula Santander (a former federalist soldier) eventually defeated by a 38 to 19 vote margin after several heated rounds of voting.
 Santander and others had been victorious in battle, while Nariño was not, and his popularity had been severely affected.
 This is also the year where a constituent assembly met in Cúcuta to draft a constitution for the new state.

 Nariño returned to Santafé, now officially called Bogotá, in 1821, defeated politically and in poor health, following the many years of struggles and imprisonment.
 He was appointed military commander, a nominal charge without effective power.
 By then, he had lost the popularity he had enjoyed in the city during the Foolish Fatherland times.
 As he had done before with La Bagatela, he decided to create a newspaper: "Los Toros de Fucha" (The Bulls from Fucha), to publish his opposition against Santander and his government, but unlike Lozano, Santander was far from weak, and Nariño instead of returning to power came to be interrogated by Santander.
 His enemies did not want him to be in power because of his origin from Cundinamarca.
 According to his biographers (arguably partisans), to make sure he did not get elected they accused him of malfeasance of public funds, cowardice, and treason, but Nariño managed to defend himself.
 Tired and ill with tuberculosis, he decided to quit his public roles and move to Villa de Leyva.
 Nariño died there on December 13, 1823, having become a national hero of Colombia.

 Legacy

 While playing a minor role in the independence war against Spain, Nariño was widely acknowledged at his time and afterwards as a precursor of separatist ideas.
 He is mentioned in the last stanza of the Colombian national anthem.
 At the foot of his memorial statue in Bogotá he is quoted: "I have loved my country; only History will say what this love has been."

 The presidential palace of the Republic of Colombia, Casa de Nariño or Palacio de Nariño, was constructed at the site of his birthplace and named in his honor.

 The department of Nariño was also named in his honor.

 Nariño's face has appeared in the $10 and $100 Colombian peso banknotes.

+He is featured as a Comandante General in Sid Meier's Civilization 6, available only to users playing as the Gran Colombia civilization.